Tennessee Lady Volunteers cross country: Beth Alford-Sullivan Era

-Under Beth Alford-Sullivan (2014-2021), the Lady Vols rarely found team success.
-However, Alford-Sullivan guided two time All-American Chelsea Blaase to an individual 2015 SEC runner-up finish, a NCAA South Regional win, and individual NCAA Championship appearances in 2014 (10th) and 2015 (14th).
+Under Beth Alford-Sullivan (2014–2021), the Lady Vols rarely found team success.
+However, Alford-Sullivan guided two time All-American Chelsea Blaase to an individual 2015 SEC runner-up finish, an NCAA South Regional win, and individual NCAA Championship appearances in 2014 (10th) and 2015 (14th).
 Alford-Sullivan was fired in May 2021 due to poor results across men's and women's XC and track.
 In 8 seasons under Alford-Sullivan, the Lady Vols finished in the top half of the SEC only three times.
 Additionally, they never once finished in the top 3 of the SEC or qualified for the NCAA Championships.

 Sean Carlson Era

 The Lady Vols are led by first year head coach Sean Carlson who spent 10 years prior to Tennessee as the head coach of the Notre Dame men's cross country and distance teams, in addition to serving as an assistant coach on the women's team.
 While at Notre Dame, the women's program finished in the top 30 of the NCAA Championships 8 times, and in the top 15 six times.
 On the men's side, Carlson developed Notre Dame into a national power, winning 3 ACC championships, and finishing in the top 10 of the NCAA Championships during each of his final three seasons.
 In his final season at Notre Dame, Carlson served as the head coach of the men's track team as well.
-Former Notre Dame assistant and nationally-recognized recruiter, Nic Jacobsen followed Carlson to Knoxville, and serves as an assistant coach for both distance programs.
+Former Notre Dame assistant and nationally recognized recruiter, Nic Jacobsen followed Carlson to Knoxville, and serves as an assistant coach for both distance programs.
+In just his second year at the healm, he led the Lady Vols to a 6th-place finish at the NCAA Championships, their best result since another 6th place score in 1989.